TortugaResearch/Tortuga.Chain/README.md

 Materializers are an optional link, you only need them if you want something back from the database.

 An interesting feature of the materializer is that it participates in SQL generation.
-For example, if you use the `AsObject<T>` or `AsCollection<T>` materializer, then it will read the list of properties on class T. That list of properties will be used to generate the SELECT clause, ensuring that you don't pull back more information than you actually need.
+For example, if you use the `ToObject<T>` or `ToCollection<T>` materializer, then it will read the list of properties on class T. That list of properties will be used to generate the SELECT clause, ensuring that you don't pull back more information than you actually need.
 This in turn means that indexes are used more efficiently and performance is improved.

 Materializers call into several categories:

-* Scalar: `AsInt`, `AsIntOrNull`, `AsString`
+* Scalar: `ToInt`, `ToIntOrNull`, `ToString`
-* Row: `AsRow`, `AsDataRow`, `AsObject`
+* Row: `ToRow`, `ToDataRow`, `ToObject`
-* Table: `AsTable`, `AsDataTable`, `AsCollection`
+* Table: `ToTable`, `ToDataTable`, `ToCollection`
-* Multiple Tables: `AsTableSet`, `AsDataSet`
+* Multiple Tables: `ToTableSet`, `ToDataSet`

 ###Execution Modes